Documentation Index

 - Trigger the condition (e.g., sit idle for 30 seconds)

-- You should see the trigger UI appear
+- You should see the trigger card appear above the widget bubble

 Customizing the Trigger UI

-By default, triggers show as a floating button.
-Customize the appearance:What Happens When User Clicks
+Customize the trigger appearance:What Happens When User Clicks

-When the user clicks the trigger:- The trigger script calls the BoostGPT API with the event and context
+When the user clicks the trigger card:- The widget calls the BoostGPT API with the event and context

 - Your agent receives a message built from the prompt template + context